Have questions? We're here.

 Day 4: Tendaba, Gambia

-Take motor pirogues from the ship to Tendaba, a small fishing village with mainly Muslim residents, which is the starting point of your morning optional excursion.
-The village, located on the South Bank in the Lower River Division, has around 600 inhabitants whose primary occupation is fishing.
-Walk through to Batelling, a small village at the Kiang West National Park entrance.
-The park is known for its diverse wildlife, including over 250 species of birds, Guinea baboons, bushbuck, warthogs, Senegal bushbaby, and marsh mongoose.
-After a stop in Batelling, board an open safari truck to return to Tendaba, passing local villages along the way.
-In the afternoon, motor pirogues pick you up from the ship for the optional excursion to the Bao Bolong Wetland Reserve.
-This reserve, located across from Kiang West National Park, features six major creeks that provide excellent birding and boating opportunities.
-The area has numerous rare and migratory birds, including the Pel’s fishing owl, African fin foot, and brown-necked parrot.
-Spend the night docked in Tendaba.
+Take motor pirogues from the ship to Tendaba, located on the South Bank in the Lower River Division, the starting point of your optional Tendaba morning excursion.
+It is a small fishing village mainly inhabited by the Muslim faith, with approximately 600 inhabitants whose main occupation is fishing.
+From there, walk through Batelling, a small village at the Kiang West National Park entrance.
+The area boasts over 250 species of birds, many of which are difficult to observe anywhere else.
+Other residents include Guinea baboons, bushbucks, warthogs, Senegal bushbabies, and marsh mongoose.
+After a refreshing stop in Batelling, board an open safari truck that will bring you back to Tendaba.
+On the way, you pass local villages again, where you get an impression of local life in The Gambia.
+In the afternoon, motor pirogues pick you up from the ship for the afternoon Tendaba optional excursion to the Bao Bolong Wetland Reserve.
+This reserve across from Kiang West National Park features six major bolongs (creeks) that provide great birding and boating opportunities.
+Numerous rare and migratory birds also reside here, including the Pel’s fishing owl, African fin foot, and brown-necked parrot.
+Overnight docked in Tendaba.

 Day 5: Kuntaur | River Gambia National Park

-In the early morning, leave Tendaba and sail upstream on the Gambia River all morning to reach Kuntaur.
+Early in the morning, you leave Tendaba and sail upstream on the Gambia River all morning to reach Kuntaur.
 Early afternoon arrival to the bustling Gambian port town of Kuntaur, the last inland stop along the river navigable for ocean-going ships.
-Later in the afternoon, board a large motor pirogue for a 3-hour optional excursion cruise on The Gambia River.
+Later in the afternoon, you board a large motor pirogue for a 3-hour optional excursion cruise on The Gambia River.
 First, you head to the southernmost tip of Baboon Island, one of the five islands of The Gambia National Park.
 A local national park ranger is joining you onboard to give more information about the park and its fauna & flora.
-Then, turn, the motor pirogue slows down and sails slowly back to Kuntaur, closely following the shores of Baboon Island.
+Then you turn, and the motor pirogue slows down and sails slowly back to Kuntaur, closely following the shores of Baboon Island.
 This island is home to the Chimpanzee Rehabilitation Project.
-If you are lucky, you can closely observe the chimps with minimal intrusion from your motor pirogue.
+If you are lucky, from your motor pirogue, you can closely observe the chimps with minimal intrusion.
 There is also the possibility of seeing hippos, crocodiles, Red Colobus, Green Vervet monkeys, and The Gambia’s famous birdlife.
-You return to Kuntaur, where you are met by the “Kankurang” and a local dance group on the pier.
+Return to Kuntaur, where you are met by the “Kankurang” and a local dance group on the pier.
 Believed to have spiritual powers, the “Kankurang” dispenses justice and wards off evil spirits.
 Overnight docked in Kuntaur.

 Day 6: Kuntaur | Jangjanbureh | Kaur